 - What happens once I have submitted an appeal?

-Once you have submitted your appeal, you will receive a notification email (to your University email address) confirming receipt of your appeal and explaining the next stage of the appeals process.
+Once you have submitted your appeal, you will receive a notification email (to your University email address) confirming receipt of your appeal and explaining the next stage of the process.
 Please note that the Appeals and Complaints team will endeavour to send this to you as quickly as possible.

 It is important that you check your University email account regularly and read any emails sent to you carefully.